nickstanovic/JobScraper/README.md

    ```

-The scraper will navigate to Indeed.com with your search parameters, scrape the job data, and store the listings in a database.
+The scraper will crawl Indeed and LinkedIn with your search parameters, scrape the job data, and store the listings in your database setup.

 <span style="color: green">**Recommended:**</span> Be nice to people's servers by not lowering the `secondsToWait` variable too low. <font size="1">(keep yourself from being banned from the site)</font>